Estimated reading time: 26 minutes

 - Rotate activities every 30–60 minutes to prevent boredom: coloring, small games, or screen time.

 - Consider seat swaps or extra space when possible—this can make naps or stretching easier.
-Sometimes the plane will have empty rows – ask flight attendants before moving seats.
+Sometimes the plane will have empty rows – always ask flight attendants before moving seats.

 - Set expectations early by explaining the flight routine, meals, and safety rules to help reduce anxiety and prepare the kids, especially if it’s their first flight.